pedryx/advent-of-code-2024/README.md

 # Advent of Code 2024 Solutions 🎄

 This repository contains my solutions for **Advent of Code 2024**.
-Some solutions with the `_2` suffix were inspired by approaches from other contributors.
+Solutions with the `_2` suffix were inspired by other participants.

 ## Performance Summary